curtisblackwell/trigger_shelf/README.md

 Installation
 ------------

-1. Upload the `trigger_shelf` folder to `system/expressionengine/third_party`
+1. Upload the `trigger_shelf` folder to `system/expressionengine/third_party`.
-2. Enable the accessory in the CP
+2. Enable the accessory in the CP.

 Usage